 1. A New IP

 What we'd truly like to see next from Naughty Dog on PS5 is a new IP.
-It's been seven years since Naughty Dog introduced a new IP, and we'd love to see what the studio could do once they break the confines of established series like The Last of Us and Uncharted.
-Seeing Naughty Dog create a new universe that embraces genres like sci-fi or fantasy would be an exciting step in a new direction.
+It's been seven years since Naughty Dog introduced a new world and franchises to players, and we'd love to see what the studio could do once they break the confines of established series like The Last of Us and Uncharted.
+Seeing Naughty Dog create a new universe that embraces genres like sci-fi or fantasy would be an exciting step for longtime fans.

 It would also allow the studio to experiment with new systems instead of the linear third-person shooter action of their last three major IP.
 This option is on the table too, as Druckmann also said in the aforementioned GQ interview that "the next thing could be some new IP" as he "can’t help but think about the next thing."